 As mentioned above, there will be the occasional “Trend Failure Day” and the system will take a full stop-out.
 Fortunately it’s a fairly rare event but you will still experience them on occasion.
 This is where the price breaks out of the Range in one direction and isn’t able to make it to the 1st Target, then the trend reverses and the price moves in the opposite direction all the way to the Trailing Stop on the other side of the Range.

 Depending on the ranges at the time the full stop out can be a few points or something more significant.
-Generally speaking a full stop-out will wipe out the profits from a day when the price hits all 3 Targets.
+Generally speaking a full stop-out will wipe out the profits from an Alert when the price hits both Targets.
 The full stop out day is the worse case scenario but you want to accept that they will happen and it’s a function of the market price action.
 The price breaks out of the range with just enough follow-through to trigger us into a trade, but just doesn’t have enough “forward thrust” to make to the first target before it reverses.

 There will be times where we get triggered in a trade and then the price reverses and moves back into the Trigger Range – then turns back around in the direction of our trade and continues on to hit the Targets.
 This is why the Trailing Stop starts off wide enough to allow for normal price fluctuation.
 That’s why the Trailing stop is designed to hang-back and sometimes appears to move slow.
 In a situation like I just described the Trailing Stop will ratchet just under the last pivot low that was made.
 But in the case of a full stop out, there wasn’t enough of (or any) reversal for the Trailing Stop to tighten.